Why This Matters

 Ruleset Changelog

-The scanner ruleset is versioned independently of the CLI.
+The scanner ruleset is versioned independently of the API.
 Both publisher and consumer reports embed their ruleset version, and the server flags differences so you can tell when a divergence is caused by a ruleset upgrade rather than actual tampering.
-The entire CLI, including all scanner rules and verification logic, is open source.

 April 2026

 Context-aware finding classification to reduce false positives while preserving detection of real attacks like the OpenClaw campaign.
 Scan report schema updated to v1.2.
-81 rules across 23 threat categories.
 View full rule listing →

 New features